GINTRIP: Interpretable Temporal Graph Regression using Information bottleneck and Prototype-based method: Experiments

-$f$ represents the trained predictive spatio-temporal function. $G_i^{-}$ and $G_i^{+}$ refer to the masked spatial-temporal complementary subgraph and the selected subgraph structure for $i^{th}$ $G_{in}$, respectively.
-It directly measures the quality of the learned prototypes on the targeted task. $k$ represent the number of important nodes in the original graph, denoted as \textit{Sparsity}.
+$f$ represents the trained predictive spatio-temporal function. $G_i^{-}$ and $G_i^{+}$ refer to the selected subgraph structure and the complementary structure of the selected subgraph in G respectively, for $i^{th}$ $G_{in}$.
+It directly measures the quality of the learned prototypes on the targeted task.
+Also, in Figure \ref{fig_vis}, density, $k$, denotes the ratio of important nodes (the number of nodes in subgraph structures) to total nodes in the original graph.
 Node importance is determined based on the assignment probability explained in Section \ref{subgraph}.